Road map for peace: Expanding West Bank settlement

 Israel also did not freeze settlement expansion, nor dismantle outposts built since 2001, another requirement of the Roadmap.
 Instead, the number of settlers continued growing.
 Even during the Second Intifada the settler population kept growing at a high rate, in a remarkably straight line.
 From 2000 to 2004, the number of settlers in the West Bank, including East Jerusalem increased with more than 50,000.
 From 2004 to 2008, the Jewish population grew with some 70,000.

 However, the total construction in the settlements from 2004 to 2008 was only 6,868 housing units in the four years.

 Additionally, more Palestinian land was confiscated and annexed by means of the expanding West Bank barrier.
 Despite a ruling of the International Court of Justice, who declared the barrier beyond the Green Line illegal, Israel decided to build the Wall up to 22 km inside the West Bank, east of Ariel, and east of other large settlement blocs.
 On the other hand, more than 1,500 Palestinian homes were demolished throughout the Palestinian Territories, and build-up of Palestinian structures was virtually completely denied.

 British involvement

 Until 2003, British intelligence officer Alastair Crooke played an important role as mediator between Israel and the Palestinians.
-He realized ceasefires and truces until he was recalled in August 2003.
+He persuaded both sides to accept ceasefires and truces until he was recalled in August 2003.